IVSoftware/move-picture-box-with-arrow-keys/README.md

 >[...] so I can find the picturebox that I am moving with the arrow keys and checking if it collides with other pictureboxes via tags.

-This "might" be considered an [X-Y Problem](https://meta.stackexchange.com/a/66378) because there may be a more optimal way than a timer to achieve what you wanted to do in the first place (because timers can often be difficult to start and stop in predictable ways).
+This "might" be considered an [X-Y Problem](https://meta.stackexchange.com/a/66378) because there may be a more optimal way than a timer to achieve what you wanted to do in the first place (because a timer with a 20ms interval might present some race conditions that make it hard to start and stop predictably).
 Here's one alternative:

 ***
 **ArrowKeyPictureBox**

-Consider customizing `PictureBox` that can `MoveProgrammatically(Keys direction)` and can also keep track of whether this particular instance `IsCurrentMoveTarget`.
+Consider customizing `PictureBox` that can `MoveProgrammatically(Keys direction)` when Left, Right, Up or Down is pressed.
+It would also need to keep track of whether this _particular_ picture box is the one that's supposed to move, based on its `IsCurrentMoveTarget` property.
 And when it _does_ become the current move target, it notifies all the _other_ instances that they no longer are.

 [![screenshot][1]][1]